vordimous/wellageddev/content/about/index.md

 [BMW: Apps and Services](https://www.bmwusa.com/)

-I was a senior member of the team building a service that provided electric car drivers with optimized charging for their vehicles called [bmwchargeforward.com](../bmwchargeforward.com).
+I was a senior team member building a service that provided electric car drivers with optimized charging for their vehicles called [bmwchargeforward.com](../bmwchargeforward.com).
 This app connected many internal BMW systems but interfaced with power companies to provide up-to-date energy data.
 In addition, I coordinated with top vehicle manufacturers and utility companies to build a system to securely send electrical grid data from the utility companies to each electric car manufacturer.

 ### Sr. Enterprise Application Engineer